-Story C (also called a “runner“) can serve two purposes – it often provides light relief or can are about ongoing series arcs which pay off further down the line.
+The C-Story (also called a “runner“) can serve two purposes – it often provides light relief or can take the form of ongoing series arcs which pay off further down the line.
 There can also be D, E and F Stories and even A/A/A stories, where, according to The Good Guys writer, Rick Muirragu “an episode with A/A/A stories is an episode in which three characters have storylines that all have equal weight in the episode.
 No one story fills the episode; they all equally fill the episode,” but ABC is the most common.

-In Die Hard, Story A is obviously John McClane stopping the terrorists in the Nakatomi Building while Story B sees John trying to win back his estranged wife’s love.
-Story C is the cop’s story (the guy who calls John ‘Roy Rogers’) and the FBI’s bungled involvement.
+In Die Hard, the A-Story is obviously John McClane stopping the terrorists in the Nakatomi Building.
+The B-Story sees John trying to win back his estranged wife’s love.
+The C-Story is the beat cop’s journey (the guy who calls John ‘Roy Rogers’) plus the FBI’s bungled involvement.

-Back to South Park S21E01, which doesn’t have a Story C. We open with Story A (though it could be argued A and B have been flipped in this ep due to the amount of screen time) with Cartman et al having fun and laughing their butts off instructing Amazon’s Alexa to say rude, childish words, until they are interrupted by Cartman’s girlfriend, Heidi.
+Back to South Park S21E01, which doesn’t have a C-Story.
+We open with Story A (though it could be argued A and B have been flipped in this ep due to the amount of screen time) with Cartman et al having fun and laughing their butts off instructing Amazon’s Alexa to say rude, childish words, until they are interrupted by Cartman’s girlfriend, Heidi.
 She wants to talk about their relationship but Cartman gets angry and blames her for humiliating him in front of his friends.

 Across town, in Story B, TV host, Randy is trying to help the community by renovating people’s houses and present his show, the perfectly realised “White People Renovating Houses”.

-Randy is interrupted by an angry mob of Confederate flag-waving white nationalists who are taking om the liberals by protesting the fact their jobs are being replaced by Amazon, Google Home and Siri.
+Randy is interrupted by an angry mob of Confederate flag-waving white supremacists who are taking on the liberals by protesting the fact their jobs are being replaced by Amazon, Google Home and Siri.

-After several encounters with Heidi – who just wants to talk and resolve their problems, she tells Cartman “we have to communicate to respect each other’s opinions” and (after he tries to silence her as he does Alexa device) that he “wants to be heard but doesn’t want to listen.”
+After several encounters with Heidi – who just wants to talk and resolve their problems, she tells Cartman “we have to communicate to respect each other’s opinions” and (mirroring the way he tries to silence her just as he does Alexa device) that he “wants to be heard but doesn’t want to listen.”